Work in Progress

 Lydia from London waved.
 “You made it, love.
 Come join us.”

-“Make room!”
-Lydia ordered.
+“Make room for Eden,” Lydia ordered.

-Ava glared.
+Ava coughed.
 “A lot of room.”

 Or as I called it, Best City on the Planet.

 In a few hours I would be back with my people.
-Friends that laughed with me, not at me if I did something dumb… friends that wanted to look different instead of being copycats.
-Well not freak flag different but enough to feel a teeny bit unique.
+Friends that laughed with me, not at me if I did something dumb… friends that wanted to look different, so we weren’t boring.
+But the next thought made me stop running and catch my breath.

-Then I had another thought and it made me stop and catch my breath.
-Was I serious about never coming back to my happy place?
-Never biting into toasted marshmallows at a campfire?
-Inhaling sweet-smelling wild berries after it rained?
-Fixing broken flip flops with colorful tape from the Art Barn…
+Was I serious about never coming back?
+Never biting into toasty marshmallows at campfire night or fixing broken flip flops with colorful tape from the Art Barn?

 #